brucefan1983/GPUMD/doc/potentials/lennard_jones.rst

   epsilon_21 sigma_21 cutoff_21
   epsilon_22 sigma_22 cutoff_22

-The extension to more than three atom types should be apparent from the examples below.
+The extension to more than three atom types should be apparent from the examples above.